dionephy/Wysg.Musm/apps/Wysg.Musm.Radium/docs/SQL_WARNINGS_EXPLANATION.md

 ## Next Steps

 You can proceed with:
-1. Testing the new PACS methods in SpyWindow
+1. Testing the new PACS methods in AutomationWindow
 2. Configuring automation sequences in Settings
 3. Mapping UI elements to new KnownControls
 4. Running automated workflows